html5rocks/www.html5rocks.com/content/tutorials/webcomponents/shadowdom-201/en/index.md

 </script>

 You should see "<span style="color:red">Shadow DOM Title</span>"" and "<span style="color:green">Host Title</span>" below it.
-Also note that the "Host title" h3 still retains the styles defined on the document it's in;
-in this case, the page.
+Also note that "Host title" still retains the styles from its document; in this case, the page.

 <h3 id="toc-shadow-resetstyles">Resetting styles at insertion points</h3>